 The Gion Festival is a spectacular event held at Yasaka Shrine in Japan's ancient city of Kyoto.
 Many people visit Kyoto each year just to attend this famous festival.
-The Gion festival and the Aoi festival are two of Kyoto's most famous festivals.
-The Gion Festival got started in the year 869, when a serious illness was sweeping through Kyoto.
+The Gion festival and the Aoi Festival are two of Kyoto's most famous festivals.
+The Gion Festival started in the year 869, when a serious illness was sweeping through Kyoto.
 To stop the epidemic, the people offered prayers to the god of good health.
-They also erected 66 tall spears, representing the 66 provinces of Japan.
+They also erected 66 tall spears, the number of provinces in Japan at the time.

-The order of the floats in the parade is determined by a drawing held on July 2.
-But there are eight special floats that don't participate in the drawing.
+The order of the floats in the parade is determined by a raffle held on July 2.
+But there are nine special floats that don't participate in the raffle.
 That's because these floats always go in the same order every year.
 One of these floats is the hoko that leads the parade.
-The head float is special because it's the only one that a kid gets to ride on alone.
+The head float is special because it's the only one that a kid gets to ride on.
 The one who gets to ride on it is the child who has been chosen to represent the shrine god.